pallavi0902/ISQA8086/Background Research/README.md

 Instagram handle are really well managed and updated which helps audience to keep learning about their upcoming events.
 During my research, I checked their Facebook page which has user rating of 4.8 out of 5.
 I also read user reviews which were very positive.
-One of the user said – “One of our favorite places to visit for a family adventure.
-We especially love their seasonal Story Walks”.
+One of the user said – _“One of our favorite places to visit for a family adventure.
+We especially love their seasonal Story Walks”_.
 Since Linda Loring Nature Foundation is a non-profit organization, public community plays an important role because public confidence is a factor in the amount of money that a non-profit organization is able to raise.
 Linda Loring Nature Foundation has